joeBlockchain/full-stack-starter-kit/README.md

-Given the need to include steps for setting up Clerk and Convex, I'll revise the README instructions to incorporate these critical steps.
-This update ensures users know they must obtain and set their Clerk API keys and initialize their Convex project before fully utilizing the template.

----

 # FullStackStarterKit

 This repository is a comprehensive template for starting full-stack web development projects, pre-configured with Next.js, Clerk, Convex, ShadcnUI, and TailwindCSS.

-It's designed to provide a robust foundation for building scalable and modern web applications.
+I created this because I needed a quick way to start new projects with all the tools I use regularly.
+I hope you find it useful too!

 ## How to Use the FullStackStarterKit